 Class 12 Physics NCERT Solutions for Chapter 15 Communication Systems

 The NCERT Solutions for Class 12 Physics will help you understand that communication systems are simply a collection of systems used for transmission, connection, communication and interconnection.
-These systems are categorically arranged into three different types on the basis of uses such as the Media, Technology and Application area.
+These systems are categorically arranged into three different types on the basis of uses, such as the Media, Technology and Application area.
 Sensors, Transducers, Emitters and Amplifiers are all examples of modern technology that are used as components in the majority of modern devices.

-Major examples of general communication systems:
+Major examples of general communication systems are given below:

-- Elements Of A Communication System
+- Elements of a Communication System

-- Basic Terminology Used In Electronic Communication Systems
+- Basic Terminology Used in Electronic Communication Systems

-- Bandwidth Of Signals
+- Bandwidth of Signals

-- Bandwidth Of Transmission Medium
+- Bandwidth of Transmission Medium

-Propagation Of Electromagnetic Waves
+- Propagation of Electromagnetic Waves

 - Ground wave